 Most people believe that the only option is using bags made of plastic, sadly this is in a lot of cases true.
 Here you can read why Plastic is one of the biggest problems the world is facing.

-Luckily humans realised that using plastic is not very sustainable and started experimenting with environmental friendlier materials.
+Luckily humans realized that using plastic is not very sustainable and started experimenting with environmental friendlier materials.

 It is easy to get mislead when it comes to this subject as “not made from plastic” doesn’t necessarily mean that it’s good for the environment.